 Walker is a small city in north-central Minnesota, located on Walker Bay along the shores of the state’s third largest lake, Leech Lake.
 Walker is the hub of an outdoor recreational mecca featuring the Heartland and Paul Bunyan State Trails, and the Shingobee Connection Trail, the Chippewa National Forest, and the North Country Trail.

-The North Country Trail passes within six miles southwest and seven miles southeast of Walker, and hikers can reach Walker via the Paul Bunyan and Heartland State Trails, and the Shingobee Connection Trail.
+The North Country Trail passes within six miles southwest and seven miles southeast of Walker, and hikers can reach Walker on the shore of Leech Lake, the state’s third largest, via the Paul Bunyan and Heartland State Trails, and the Shingobee Connection Trail.
+Despite being a city of only 1,000 residents, Walker is a popular year-round tourist destination and features a vibrant business community.
 Walker offers long-distance hikers many opportunities to restock their supplies before they head back out on the Trail.
-For the last 30+ years, Walker has hosted the Walker North Country Marathon – part of which is run on the North Country Trail.
+For the last 30+ years, Walker has hosted the Walker North Country Marathon – part of which is run on the North Country Trail in the Chippewa National Forest each September.

 The Itasca Moraine Chapter is responsible for the North Country Trail section nearest Walker.